BurendoUK/burendo-aws-labs/Labs/LABS-CONTAINER.md

 > If you receive a `not found: manifest unknown` remove the `--platform` flag and value.

 ## Navigating your operating system terminal
-For Linux and Mac users, you can navigate your operating system terminal
+For Linux and Mac users, you can navigate your operating system terminal using `cd`.